What Are Migraine and Tension Headaches?

 What Is Referred Pain?

-Referred pain has its source in one place but is felt in another.
+Headache pain can be referred pain, which is pain that has its source in one place but is felt in another.
 For example, pain behind the eyes may actually be caused by tense muscles in the neck and shoulders.
 This means that the place that hurts may not be the part of the body that needs treatment.

 When to Call the Doctor